zhanglongx/xrtp/README.md

 - sei

-    when payload type is h.264/h.265, xrtp can write an special sei into the payload.
+    when payload type is h.264/h.265, xrtp can write a special sei with rtp timestamp into the payload.
+It can help you to find the frame in the pcap file.